clffrdmnsh/juce_iir_c_port/README.md

 cd build
 cmake .. -G"Unix Makefiles"or -G"XCode" or -G"Visual Studio 16 2022" -A x64

-3) Simply add the .h and .c files to a pre existing project and import functions from it.
+3) Thou shall Simply add the .h and .c files to a pre existing project and import functions from it.

 bless